X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 In native mode:

-1. .PC is incremented by 2 bytes
+1. .PC is incremented by 1 byte.
 1. .X (Program Bank) is pushed the stack
 1. .PC is pushed to the stack
 1. .P (flags) is pushed to the stack